 There has been a huge stir lately in America over the legality of unpaid internships.
 It has been great for the discourse and all sorts of discussions are popping up.
 (Check out the response to the Times article on unpaid internships at Cartoon Brew and the subsequent comments underneath.)
 The biggest debate that has come out of this is whether or not the internships are worth it.
 This isn't really the issue, since the real problem is that unpaid internships are slave labour.
 I feel that most commentators who are in favor of unpaid internships ignore a very important point which is: "What will this cost YOU?
 What will this cost OTHERS?"

 In every case the ones who enjoyed an unpaid internship, by their own admission, were only working for a short time (doing things they enjoyed or were at least relevant) and soon received a paying job.
 I have to guess that it did not cost them much since they never discuss how tight things were.
 It is easy to see why they would paint all internships with the same rose coloured brush.
+But it also means that they have not even considered their own privilege when taking this kind of work.

 What sets volunteer work apart from unpaid internships is access.
 As a volunteer I don't need to have previous experience or a degree and I get to set my hours.
 As an unpaid intern I am required to have qualifications and I am performing a job that should be paid.
 Already anyone who doesn't have the support to afford to work for free is excluded, because they would not be allowed to work AND have the internship.